Steady waves in flows over periodic bottoms: Introduction

 The Hamiltonian for water waves in flat bottoms $b=0$ is $S^{1}$-invariant, where the group

-acts by translations in the periodic domain $[0,2\pi]$.
-The $S^{1}$-invariance of the Hamiltonian implies that its Hessian at the trivial solution at the velocity $c_{k}$ has a two-dimensional kernel.
-The paper \cite{Ig} presents an analysis of the set of solutions near the bifurcation point $c=c_{k}$ by classifying the patterns of bifurcation according to the shape of the bottom, but only for even surfaces and bottoms.
-The analysis of the bifurcation diagram for general surfaces and small bottoms near $c=c_{k}$ is too complex because the kernel is still two-dimensional, but the Hamiltonian is not $S^{1}$-invariant anymore.
-Indeed, even determining the splitting of linear eigenvalues of the Hessian near the degenerate velocities $c_{k}$ is a difficult task; for example, this phenomenon is analyzed in \cite{CrSu2}.
-On the other hand, the Hamiltonian formulation allows us to prove the persistence of solutions far from the degenerate velocities for non-degenerate $S^{1} $-orbits of non-trival solutions, such as the Stokes waves.
+acts by translations in the periodic domain $[0,2\pi ]$.
+The $S^{1}$ -invariance of the Hamiltonian implies that its Hessian at the trivial solution with velocity $c_{k}$ has a two-dimensional kernel.
+The paper \cite {Ig} presents an analysis of the set of solutions near the bifurcation point $c=c_{k}$ by classifying the patterns of bifurcation according to the shape of the bottom, but only in the space of even surfaces and for even bottoms, which simplifies the problem because the kernel becomes one dimensional under these constraints.
+The analysis of the bifurcation diagram for general surfaces and small bottoms near $c=c_{k}$ is difficult because the kernel is two-dimensional, but the Hamiltonian is not $S^{1}$-invariant anymore.
+Indeed, even to determine the splitting of linear eigenvalues of the Hessian near the degenerate velocities $c_{k}$ is a challenging task; for example, this phenomenon is analyzed in \cite{CrSu2}.
+On the other hand, our Hamiltonian formulation allows us to prove the persistence of solutions far from the degenerate velocities.
+Specifically,

+\textbf{Main Result.} \emph{In Theorem \ref{Thm3} we prove that at least two steady waves exist close to the non-degenerate }$S^{1}$\emph{-orbit (Definition \ref{nondeg}) of a non-constant steady wave when a flat bottom is perturbed.
+Consequently, this theorem implies the persistence of at least two steady waves close to the primary branch of Stokes waves which are non-degenerate.
+This phenomenon is illustrated in Figure \ref{fig2}. }